jfhbrook/anisotropy/what_didnt_work/article.md

 It's a common pattern, and while it may seem to be less than ideal, it's also realistic.

+##Direct use of MATLAB's `expint()` Function

+Interestingly enough, MATLAB actually comes with an exponential integral function, though it's defined differently in MATLAB than it is in this context.
+A failed approach involved trying to fit the data points directly against the exponential integral solution.
+However, the convergence properties of this approach were less than ideal.

 ## Custom Data Logger

 Speaking of time management: I also spent a good chunk of time researching